Harut101/useForm/README.md

 `reset`: A function to reset form fields to their initial values.
 You can optionally specify a field name to reset only a specific field.

+`isDraft`
+- **Type:** `boolean`
+- **Default:** `false`

+  `isDraft` is a boolean state variable provided by the `useForm` hook.
+Its purpose is to indicate whether the form is in a draft state, meaning that there are unsaved changes.
+By default, `isDraft` is set to `false`.

+  - When a user interacts with the form fields, such as typing in input boxes, `isDraft` automatically switches to `true` to signify that there are pending changes.

+  - After submitting the form successfully (assuming there are no validation errors), `isDraft` is set back to `false`.
+You can use this state to prompt the user to save changes before leaving the page or to provide visual feedback about the form's current state.

 # Validator Functions

 `number`: